New video shows bus route where 6 were stabbed and three died on Piracicaba avenue | Piracicaba and Region

 Bus where the crime took place, on Avenida Armando de Salles Oliveira, in Piracicaba — Photo: Claudia Assencio/ g1

-In a statement, the concessionaire TUPi Transporte, responsible for public transport in the city, expressed support and solidarity with the victims and their families.

-Teams from the Fire Department and Samu provided aid to the victims of the attack in Piracicaba — Photo: Claudia Assencio/ g1 Piracicaba
+Teams from the Fire Department and Samu provided assistance to victims of the attack in Piracicaba — Photo: Claudia Assencio/ g1 Piracicaba

 Police officers preserved the place where the attack took place — Photo: Claudia Assencio/ g1